 Addiction is a condition that forms a powerful influence on your mind, where you become blind to everything apart from your cravings, lose control of your use and continue using no matter the consequences of your actions.
-It’s no surprise that the term has roots in latin terms that mean “enslaved by” and “bound to”.
+It’s no surprise that the term addiction has roots in latin terms that mean “enslaved by” and “bound to”.

 Addiction is not prejudiced, meaning anyone can become an addict.
 An addiction can also form around more than just substances, such as drugs and alcohol.
-In fact, you can become to work, shopping and even technology.
+In fact, you can become addicted to work, shopping and even technology.

 At Addiction Advocates, all of our addiction treatments are tailored specifically to your needs, as we understand that addiction is an extremely personal matter.

 In fact, the causes of addiction are not uniform, but instead range from a wide variety of causes, such as; mental health issues, trauma, stress, or childhood development environment.